Gary Butler (tight end)

 Gary Butler (born January 11, 1951) is an American former professional football player who was a tight end in the National Football League (NFL).
-After playing college football for the Rice Owls, Butler was selected in the second round by the Kansas City Chiefs.
+After playing college football for the Rice Owls, Butler was selected in the second round of the 1973 NFL Draft by the Kansas City Chiefs.
 He played two seasons in Kansas City before joining the Chicago Bears for 1975.
 After a year off of football he played for the Tampa Bay Buccaneers.